All about me

 As well as such prominent forerunners as Gerald B. Gardner, Alex Sanders

-and Robert Cochrane, there are many less known unsung heroes whose contributions
+and Robert Cochrane, there are many lesser known unsung heroes whose contributions

 behind the scenes made their visions work.